andrevidela/Research-report/Thesis/index.md

 linearMap linInc [1,2,3]
 ```

-In the following example we show how this breaks down our assumption of safe updates
+In the following example we show how this breaks down our assumption of safe updates:

 ```haskell